OMAN

 tour snapshot

-15 nights’ accommodation in centrally located 4 and 5-star hotels.
-All breakfasts, 11 lunches and 13 dinners.
-Services of an expert tour leader and an experienced tour manager throughout.
+14 nights’ accommodation in centrally located 3, 4 and 5-star hotels.
+All breakfasts, 10 lunches and 12 dinners.
+Services of a Tour Leader and Tour Manager throughout.
 Internal Economy flights as indicated, all ground transport, entrance fees and tipping.

 tour overview